 These are only guidelines and they should be adjusted to suit specific conditions.
 For example, in periods of wet weather more dirt will be carried in than during dry conditions so it would be advisable to mop more often.

-Solvent based coatings on the other hard are more popular in commercial and industrial premises.
-They are very hard wearing but they are also difficult to remove and may require specialized chemicals and professional know how to do so.
+Solvent-based coatings on the other hand are more popular in commercial and industrial premises.
+They are very hard-wearing but they are also difficult to remove and may require specialized chemicals and professional know-how to do so.

 In the case of a newly laid slate floor ensure that all dirt and cement residue has been removed before applying the coating.
 Wash and scrub the surface using a suitable stone detergent and stiff bristle brush.
 Rinse several times with clean water.
 If a white film is evident after washing it may be necessary to use a ‘Grout and Cement Haze Remover’.
 These are available at most good hardware and tile stores.
 Also investing in a ‘wet vacuum’ to suck up excess water is definitely something worth considering.

 The coating is best applied to the floor using a foam roller.
-Usually three or four coats are required.
+Usually, three or four coats are required.
 Some manufacturers recommend the application of a natural stone sealer to the slate prior to coating.
 If this is done then fewer layers of coating will be required.
-Each coat needs to dry completely before next one is applied.
+Each coat needs to dry completely before the next one is applied.
 Most coatings are quick drying – typically 30 – 45 minutes.
-Care must be taken not to walk on the coated area until it is fully dry as foot prints may be left on the surface.
+Care must be taken not to walk on the coated area until it is fully dry as footprints may be left on the surface.
 Prevent pools of coating from forming in the troughs and grooves of the surface by running the roller across these areas.
 It is advisable to allow 24 hours for the coating to ‘cure’ before walking on it.
-Also, when putting back furniture, lift rather than drag each piece in to position.
+Also, when putting back furniture, lift rather than drag each piece into position.

 Slate has been used as interior and exterior flooring for many years.
-It adds character and a natural ambiance and is a popular choice of stone with architects and interior designers.
-It is hard wearing and relatively easy to maintain and with a reasonable degree of care and attention your slate floor will look good for many years to come.
+It adds character and a natural ambiance and is a popular choice of the stone with architects and interior designers.
+It is hard-wearing and relatively easy to maintain and with a reasonable degree of care and attention your slate floor will look good for many years to come.